Ellen Andrea Wang

 Ellen Andrea Wang (born 10 October 1986 in Gjøvik, Norway) is a Norwegian jazz musician (double bass and singer) and composer.
 She is the cousin of singer-songwriter Marthe Wang.
-Raised in Søndre Land, Oppland, she released her debut album, Diving, in 2014.
+Raised in Søndre Land Municipality in Oppland, she released her debut album, Diving, in 2014.
 She formed the band Pixel in 2010.
 Wang has toured with Manu Katché and Marilyn Mazur and has performed with Sting.
+Since the summer of 2019, she has been touring with her Closeness project, a trio with London-based guitarist Rob Luft & Swedish drummer Jon Fält.
+They are signed to Brooklyn-based label Ropeadope Records and have performed at jazz festivals across Europe.